hayatbiralem/eco.json/README.md

 # The /tooling folder
+*NOTE*: It is recommended to use the [eco.json.tooling](https://github.com/JeffML/eco.json.tooling) project to generate pull request opening data.
+The files in this project's current /tooling folder will be incorporated there soon, making this a data-only project once again.

 The <span style="color:orange">/tooling</span> folder has scripts for manipulating the data in the JSON files.
 They have a node.js-compatible ".mjs" extension so that they can be run standalone from the command line.
 For example:
 <p> <span style="color: violet">> node tooling/ecoConjoin.mjs</span>